MIC-DKFZ/semantic_segmentation/Readme.md

 segmentation models.
 The focus was put on being usable out of the box, but also on giving the possibility to be adapted to individual projects.
-Therefore, this repository is designed to be extended with additional models and datasets, as well as other optimizers, schedulers, metrics, loss functions, metrics and data augmentation pipelines.
+Therefore, this repository is designed to be extended with additional models and datasets, as well as other optimizers, schedulers, metrics, loss functions and data augmentation pipelines.
 In addition, new and popular packages such as Pytorch Lightning, Hydra and Albumentations were used to enable features, among others, such as multi-GPU, device independent and mixed precision training as well as easy job configuration and easy construction of data augmentation pipelines.